kevinhoxhaa/quizzz/docs/manual_testing_guide.md

 - See the number of the current question, starting at 1
 - See the red/green/grey circles, corresponding to each of the questions in the game
 - See their current score, which should be the sum of the score shown on the previous question screen and the score the user got for that question
-- See a timer that is counting down until the time when the user is redirected to the next question or the results page
+- See a timer that is counting down to zero, after which the user will be redirected to the next question or the results page
+- Be able to leave the game, after confirming that's what they want to do

 ### Solo results screen
 - See their own username with their score